aberta/SimpleSQL/README.md

 # SimpleSQL

 SimpleSQL is a *very* simple Java library for fetching data from a database using JDBC.
 The motivation for creating SimpleSQL was to be able to easily fetch data within a Groovy script in [Dell Boomi](https://boomi.com/) without having to deal with JDBC directly.
-The standard Boomi [Database Connector](http://help.boomi.com/atomsphere/GUID-A0371711-C68D-4DE0-86E0-3AB54165DABE.html)) does not allow the SQL to be built dynamically.
+The standard Boomi [Database Connector](http://help.boomi.com/atomsphere/GUID-A0371711-C68D-4DE0-86E0-3AB54165DABE.html) does not allow the SQL to be built dynamically.

 ## Usage

-There are three variations on fetching data from the databse:
+There are four variations on fetching data from the database:

 * `queryFirst` - fetching a single row
 * `queryAsList` - fetching all rows in a single list
 * `query` - fetching a row at a time and processing that row before moving on to the next.
 Use this to have the most control over the fetching and processing of records.
+* `fetchForUpdate` - fetches a single row and, with the given `RowUpdater` it updates the fetched row

 All methods require, as their first parameter, a `ConnectionProperties` object that contains the settings required to be able to connect to the database.
 There are two methods that will create such an object: